In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 The table on this Microsoft Learn page summarizes the options you have when configuring your DMARC policy.

-RUA vs RUF DMARC Reports
+RUA vs. RUF DMARC Reports

 RUA (Reporting URI for Aggregate reports) reports are the most important and contain information about the authentication status for SPF, DKIM and DMARC.
 The RUA report doesn’t contain any sensitive information from the email itself; the data is limited to message counts and email authentication attributes.

 RUF (Reporting URI for Forensic reports) data was initially meant to give domain owners redacted copies of emails failing DMARC compliance.
 They use forensic reports to identify legitimate email sources needing remediation.
 However, due to privacy concerns, most DMARC reporters don’t offer RUF reports due to the potential personally identifiable information (PII) that reports may contain.
-You don’t need RUF Reporting to get a DMARC compliant domain, RUA is sufficient.

 Protect all non-sending domains